 Private and aged care employees need to check their current agreements.
 Some casual employees in the aged care sector will be entitled to 175 per cent for public holidays.

 General principles for payment – not working on the public holiday

 Whether you are full-time or part-time and would normally work the day that the public holiday falls, but are not required to work, you are entitled to the day off on ordinary pay for that day.

 Full-time employees who are rostered off on the public holiday receive a day’s ordinary pay for that day.
-The same applies to part-time nurses and midwives, but on a pro-rata basis: For example:
+The same applies to part-time nurses and midwives, if they usually work on that day.

 Private aged care employees should check their current workplace agreements.

-Will I be paid public holiday penalty rates for working both the actual public holiday and the substitute day?
+Will I be paid public holiday penalty rates for working both the actual public holiday and the additional day?